West Hartford Public Schools Logo

 In accordance with CT General Statute Sec.
 10-73a (C), the West Hartford Board of Education does not charge residents a fee for any classes, textbooks, or materials used in the mandated academic programs for adults.

 All classes are held in handicapped accessible locations.
 Accommodations for individuals with a disability are available upon request.
-To discuss accommodations, please contact Andy Tyskiewicz at 860-561-6900.
+To discuss accommodations, please contact Shelley Solomon at 860-561-6900.

 Adult Ed